ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 └── src/
 ```

-> Aside from these templates and pages directories, you can use any name you want for your other directories since your templates will be able to use `import` to pull in anything you need.
+> Aside from these templates and pages directories, you can use any name you want for your other directories since your templates will be able to use JavaScript module with `import` to pull in anything you need.
 This will be demonstrated more fully in the next section.

 ### Templates